EUROPEAN CYBER SECURITY CHALLENGE

 The Greek National ECSC Team operates under the auspices of the Hellenic Ministry of Digital Governance which is always in close cooperation with the Hellenic Steering Committee

-Qualifying & Final Rounds
+Qualifying & Final Round

 Hellenic Cybersecurity Team 2021